An updated view on the ATOMKI nuclear anomalies: Conclusions

 \section{Conclusions}

-Motivated by the latest experimental results recently released by the ATOMKI collaboration, we have critically reexamined the possible theoretical interpretation of the observed anomalies in $^8$Be, $^4$He and $^{12}$C anomalies in terms of a BSM boson $X$ with mass $\sim 17\;$MeV.
+Motivated by the latest experimental results recently released by the ATOMKI collaboration, we have critically re-examined the possible theoretical interpretation of the observed anomalies in $^8$Be, $^4$He and $^{12}$C anomalies in terms of a BSM boson $X$ with mass $\sim 17\;$MeV.
 After having reviewed the current status of the ATOMKI results and the kinematic of the observed excesses we have employed a multipole expansion formalism to compute the anomalous decay rate for the decay of the excited nuclei into an $e^+ e^-$ pair via an intermediate on-shell BSM state.
 Our results identify an axial vector state as the most promising candidate to simultaneously explain all the three anomalous nuclear decay, while the other spin/parity assignments seems disfavored for a combined explanation.
-Intriguingly, the hypothesis of an axial vector state can also simultaneously accommodate other experimental anomalies, as the one observed by the KTeV experiment in $\pi^0\to e^+ e^-$ decay, an the discrepancy in the anomalous magnetic moment of the electron, while retaining compatibility with other experimental constraints.
+However, the axial nuclear matrix element of the $^{12}$C transition is currently unknown and our conclusions are based on an order of magnitude estimate for its value.
+Before being able to make a definite claim regarding the possibility of combined explanation of the ATOMKI anomalies with an axial vector state, this matrix elements need to be evaluated.
+Intriguingly, the hypothesis of an axial vector state can also simultaneously accommodate other experimental anomalies, as the one observed by the KTeV experiment in $\pi^0\to e^+ e^-$ decay, while being compatible with the conflicting measurements of the anomalous magnetic moment of the electron $(g-2)_e$ and other experimental constraints.
 The independent experimental tests that will be performed by the MEG II experiment~\cite{MEGII:2018kmf} at PSI and the by the Montreal Tandem accelerator~\cite{Azuelos:2022nbu} will definitely answer the question regarding the nature of the ATOMKI results and tell us whether these anomalies are merely due to unaccounted SM and/or experimental effects or else are the first signs of the long sought new physics beyond the Standard Model.